-Although we have a number of patents covering methods of use and certain compositions of matter, we do not have complete patent protection for our product candidates.
-For example, there are no patents for KRN23 in Latin America, where we have rights to commercialize the compound.
+Although we have a number of patents or applications covering methods of use and certain compositions of matter, we do not have complete patent protection for our product candidates.
+For example, there are no issued patents and very limited pending applications for KRN23 in Latin America, where we have rights to commercialize the compound.
 Therefore, a competitor could develop the same or similar antibody as well as other approaches that target FGF23.
 Additionally, there are currently no issued patents that cover rhGUS or rhPPCA.
 Therefore, it is possible that a competitor could develop the same or similar enzyme with respect to rhGUS or rhPPCA, subject to any regulatory exclusivities.
-With respect to SA-ER, none of the patents relating to SA-ER cover composition of matter.
+With respect to Ace-ER, none of the patents or applications relating to Ace-ER cover composition of matter.
 Therefore, it is possible that a competitor could develop the same or similar molecule.
 If we cannot obtain and maintain effective patent rights for our product candidates, we may not be able to compete effectively and our business and results of operations would be harmed.